 - Cover the dough and let it rest for 20 minutes.

-- Knead the flour well again and divide it into reasonable size.
+- Knead the flour well again and divide it into balls.
 Dust the balls with some flour to avoid sticking on the surface.
 Flatten each ball and roll out thinly into sizeable circles.

 - Heat an ungreased, heavy skillet or griddle over a medium flame.
 Lightly grease the pan and slowly heat the first chapati.
 Cook on one side for about 1 minute or until lightly brown, then flip and cook the other side.
 Press the sides of the chapati with a spoon until it puffs.